Paths, Ends and The Separation Problem for Infinite Graphs: Computing infinite paths by separation

-\begin{rmk} Notice that even though the graph $\Lambda$ above does not have any computable geodesic infinite path, it must have \emph{some} computable infinite simple path, by \Cref{paths-is-decidable-for-finitely-many-ends}.
+\begin{prop} There is a highly computable graph $\Lambda$ with one end and with no computable infinite geodesic path. \end{prop} \begin{proof} Let $T$ be a subtree of the rooted binary tree that is connected, highly computable, infinite, and with no computable infinite simple path.
+The existence of $T$ is proved in \cite{jockusch_pi_1972}.
+Let $\Lambda$ be the simple graph whose vertex set is the cartesian product $V(T)\times V(T)$, and where two vertices $(u_1,v_1)$ and $(u_2,v_2)$ are neighbors when either (1) $u_1=u_2$ and $v_1$ is adjacent to $v_2$ in $T$, or (2) $v_1=v_2$ and $u_1$ is adjacent to $u_2$ in $T$.
+If $\Lambda$ had a computable infinite geodesic path, then one could take the projection to the first or second coordinate and obtain a computable infinite simple path on $T$, which is a contradiction.
+The elementary verification is left to the reader. \end{proof} \begin{rmk} Notice that even though the graph $\Lambda$ above does not have any computable geodesic infinite path, it must have \emph{some} computable infinite simple path, by \Cref{paths-is-decidable-for-finitely-many-ends}.
 What do such paths look like then?
-The key observation is that, if we think of a path in $\Lambda$ as a combination of two paths $p_1$ and $p_2$ in the tree $T$, then one can search for an infinite path in $T$ using $p_1$ while keeping $p_2$ at a fixed node, and in case we chose the wrong branch and end up in a leaf of $T$, we can change the node from $p_2$ and then “go back" with $p_1$ to try a different branch, without formally repeating nodes in $\Lambda$. \end{rmk}
+The key observation is that, if we think of a path in $\Lambda$ as a combination of two paths $p_1$ and $p_2$ in the tree $T$, then one can search for an infinite path in $T$ using $p_1$ while keeping $p_2$ at a fixed node, and in case we chose the wrong branch and end up in a leaf of $T$, we can change the node from $p_2$ and then “go back'' with $p_1$ to try a different branch, without formally repeating nodes in $\Lambda$. \end{rmk} We finish this section with some questions that we were unable to solve.
+The next question raises naturally from \Cref{thm:sep-vs-path}. \begin{Q} Is it true that $\Path{G}\equiv_T\sep{G}$ for every highly computable and connected graph $G$? \end{Q} The next questions were communicated to us by N. Bitar and V. Salo during the 2024 conference ``Complexity of Simple Dynamical Systems" at CIRM, and arise naturally in the study of symbolic dynamics on groups.
+A positive answer would allow to strengthen \cite[Proposition 1.4]{aubrun_self-avoiding_2024}. \begin{question} Let $G$ be a highly computable graph with a decidable separation problem.
+Is it decidable whether a finite path in $G$ can be extended to a two-way infinite path on $G$? \end{question} \begin{question} Let $G$ be a highly computable graph, and suppose that $G$ is a Cayley graph of a group with decidable word problem.
+Is the separation problem for $G$ decidable? \end{question}

-We finish this section recalling other known results about decision problems for finite paths on infinite graphs.
-It is proved in \cite{Bean-paths} that there is a highly computable graph with one end and which admits infinite Hamiltonian paths, but no computable one.
-Thus for this graph the problem of determining whether a simple path can be extended to an infinite Hamiltonian path is undecidable.
-On the other hand, it is proved in \cite{nicanor-geometric-subgroup} that this problem becomes decidable when we instead consider 3-paths and Hamiltonian 3-paths, where a sequence of vertices $(v_i)_{i=0}^{i=n}$ is a 3-path in a graph $G$ when the distance between consecutive vertices is at most 3.
-Finally, it is proved in \cite{nicanor-on-bean} that given a highly computable Eulerian graph, the problem of determining whether a path can be extended to an infinite Eulerian path is decidable.